 Domains and the world of commerce online can be a bit of a minefield.
 Rules, trends and algorithms are always shifting and improving, so it can be really hard to know where to begin.
 Let’s start with a quick recap!

-The ‘domain name’; the URL that is registered to your company, creating the online address in which your business lives.
-In every country there is a domain authority, in the UK it is Nominet, in the US it is ICANN.
+The ‘domain name’; the URL that is registered to your company creates the online address in which your business lives.
+In every country, there is a domain authority – in the UK it is Nominet and in the US it is ICANN.
 These look after the domains introduced for their region (‘.co.uk’ and ‘.uk’ for the UK, ‘.com.’ for the US, and so on).
-Domains were originally designed to give a hierarchy to countries online, although this has evolved over time, this hierarchy still exists to an extent.
-Google, for example, uses domain names to order information; some domains having more weight than others.
+Domains were originally designed to give a hierarchy to countries online.
+Although this has evolved, this hierarchy still exists to an extent.
+Google, for example, uses domain names to order information, as some domains have more weight than others.

-- .COM: Originally intended for global commerce, ‘.com’ was quickly adopted by the US in place of ‘.us’. ‘.com’ is still, technically, intended for commerce, but has heavy American connotations to go with it.
+- .COM: Originally intended for global commerce, ‘.com’ was quickly adopted by the US in place of ‘.us’.
+Furthermore, ‘.com’ is still, technically, intended for commerce but has heavy American connotations to go with it.

 So, as you can see, it is important to pick the right strategy when considering your domain names.